ecdye/macSubtitleOCR/README.md

 ## Overview

-macSup2Srt is used to covert a `.sup` containing PGS Subtitles to SubRip subtitles in a `.srt` file.
+macSup2Srt is used to covert a file containing a PGS Subtitle stream to SubRip subtitles using OCR.
+Currently the supported input file types are `.mkv` and `.sup`.
 It uses the built in OCR engine in macOS to perform the text recognition, which works really well.
 For more information on accuracy, see [Accuracy](#accuracy) below.